RaphGL/Tuckr/README.md

-  set         Setup groups and run their hooks encrypt     Encrypt files and move them to dotfiles/Secrets (alias: e) decrypt     Decrypt files (alias: d) ls-hooks    List available hooks ls-secrets  List stored secrets init        Initialize dotfile directory from-stow   Convert a GNU Stow repo into Tuckr help        Print this message or the help of the given subcommand(s)
+  set         Setup groups and run their hooks encrypt     Encrypt files and move them to dotfiles/Secrets (alias: e) decrypt     Decrypt files (alias: d) push        Copy files into groups pop         Remove groups from dotfiles/Configs ls-hooks    List available hooks ls-secrets  List stored secrets init        Initialize dotfile directory from-stow   Convert a GNU Stow repo into Tuckr groupis     Returns the group the files belongs to help        Print this message or the help of the given subcommand(s)

 Options: